sosandstrom/mardao/README.md

 Mardao Architect's Java DAO generator

-Version: 2.0.0
+Latest Stable Version: 2.0.1

 License: http://www.gnu.org/licenses/lgpl.html

-Mardao is a maven plugin, which you configure in your project's pom.xml.
+Mardao is an ORM and DAO generator, packaged as a maven plugin.
-It then generates DAO classes using your annotated domain classes as input.
+It generates DAO classes using your annotated domain classes as input.

 For more info and support, visit the mardao wiki at (Mardao Wiki)[https://github.com/sosandstrom/mardao/wiki]